robocorp/example-windows-calc-notepad/README.md

 # Add numbers in Calculator and save result with Notepad

-In this Windows example we'll take the the Calculator and Notepad automation further, by show-casing how two apps can be operated at the same time, while the data obtained in one can be extracted and provided to the other.
+In this Windows example we'll take the Calculator and Notepad automation further, by show-casing how two apps can be operated at the same time, while the data obtained in one can be extracted and provided to the other.